Doing work on your CNC router takes time, money, and effort on your part.

-Your time is the most critical factor here, and the designing cost is the cost you deserve for your time.
+Your time is the most critical factor here, and the design cost is the cost you deserve for your time.

-Sometimes, it is good to waive the designing costs if it is a simple design that takes very little time.
+Sometimes, it is good to waive the design costs if it is a simple design that takes very little time.

-It is also important that you consider the subscription fee you pay for the software each year and include a fraction of it in the designing cost.
+It is also important that you consider the subscription fee you pay for the software each year and include a fraction of it in the design cost.